 The remains of Euryops lateriflorus flowerheads persist on their long stalks, ascending from leaf axils.

-Lower down the stems are bare, the leaves having been discarded when sufficient fresh ones up top started function well enough to replace them.
+Lower down the stems are bare, the leaves having been discarded when sufficient fresh ones up top started functioning well enough to replace them.